 Most households have at least one of these two cleaning solutions on hand.
 A single application of one of these products can eliminate bacteria and viruses.
 When you combine several chlorine gas forms, they can cause chest discomfort and even death if inhaled in large quantities.

-A year after the discovery of chlorine by the Swedish-German chemist Carl Wilhelm Scheele in 1774, the first chlorine-based bleaches were made available to the general public in Europe.
+A year after the Swedish-German chemist Carl Wilhelm Scheele discovered chlorine in 1774, the first chlorine-based bleaches were made available to the general public in Europe.
 It was not until the 1820s that they identified the disinfectant and deodorizer.
 It has become widely used in domestic cleaning and sanitization procedures.

 When used as a disinfectant and a cleaner, bleach can soon become toxic.
 Those who suffer from allergies or other respiratory disorders may be particularly sensitive to the aroma of bleach, which can cause severe respiratory problems.
 When you use bleach to pollute soil and water, the pH levels reach dangerous levels for plants and animals.

-As an added precautionary measure, the cleaning solution is corrosive, which might burn the skin or eat away at stainless steel or cloth.
-Bleach is rarely dangerous when used in properly ventilated spaces and in minor quantities.
-Furthermore, excessive use of bleach (such as cleaning the bathroom daily), inhalation of bleach fumes, mixing bleach with ammonia or vinegar, and dumping bleach down a drain or on the grass can all be harmful to individuals and the environment.
+As an added precaution, the cleaning solution is corrosive, which might burn the skin or eat away at stainless steel or cloth.
+Bleach is rarely dangerous when used in properly ventilated spaces and minor quantities.
+Furthermore, excessive use of bleach (such as cleaning the bathroom daily), inhaling bleach fumes, mixing bleach with ammonia or vinegar, and dumping bleach down a drain or on the grass can all harm individuals and the environment.

 Hydrogen Peroxide as an Alternative